 ESPRESSO DULCE

-As a flat white Dulce is sweet with flavours of milk chocolate & caramel.
-As a black coffee, you’ll find dark chocolate & roasted almonds.
+Perfect as a flat white.
+Dulce is sweet with flavours of milk chocolate & caramel.
+As a black coffee, you’ll find dark chocolate, brown sugar & roasted almonds.

 About the farmer(s)